QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-05-08-case-study-template-c45f2c.md

 ### Conclusion
 What's the key takeaway for readers or a TL;DR summary?
-Summarize the key takeaways and emphasize the impact that the project had on the organization, users, and/or community.
+Summarise the key takeaways and emphasise the impact that the project had on the organisation, users, and/or community.